KyleRego/KyleRego.github.io/collections/_posts/2025-04-05-times-i-was-in-libraries.markdown

 mathjax: false
 ---

-I think the last 2 posts were a little too short and lazily written; I want to write a longer non-code post.
-So this post is some of my thoughts and appreciation for libraries in my life recently.
+This post is some of my thoughts and appreciation for libraries in my life recently.

 At the time I got hired at UPS, I was living in an Airbnb near SeaTac, just after flying to the airport in SeaTac to move to Washington.
 I was desperate for a job and extremely lucky that UPS was in desperate need of seasonal workers.
 I was going through the application process where you can schedule your first shift without an interview (that was the best hiring process ever) and reached a point where I needed a second person to verify my identity.
 I didn't know anybody, and it wasn't an Airbnb where roommates were talking.